a-sit-plus/warden-supreme/docs/docs/integration/supreme.md

 ### Attestation Verifier Setup

-??? tip inline end
-    Instead of passing a `Makoto` instance, it is also possible to directly use bare configuration parameters directly, as if configuring Makoto, to cut out the middle-man in code.

 First, an `AttestationVerifier` instance needs to be created based on a `Makoto` instance:

 ??? info inline end "Important Nonce Info"
     Under the hood, the attestation verifier needs a source to generate attestation challenges, track them, invalidate, and match them against incoming attestation requests.
     Warden Supreme provides a secure nonce generation service and uses an in-memory challenge cache by default, which is fine for small to medium load but not for larger production deployments.
-    In such scenarios, roll your own, backed by a RDBMS!
+    In such scenarios, roll your own (backed by Redis, for example)!

 ```kotlin
 --8<-- "Readme-Verifier-min.kt:3"